ZHU-ARTCC/artccmgr/README.md

         GPG_KEY={one line output of GPG Private Key *see notes below*}
         GPG_PASSPHRASE={password to unlock the GPG Private Key}

     The GPG_KEY needs to be formatted carefully.
-Use the output of:
+Use the output of in quotes:

             awk 1 ORS='\\n' <keyfile>